Raising Mohair Goat Breeds for Fiber

 Cashgora or Type B fleece beautifully mixes characteristics of true Angora fiber and cashmere from Type C goats.
 Cashmere-grade fiber should be 19 microns or less.

 Cashmere is a qualification of goat fiber and not a true breed of goat.
 In fact, cashmere-producing goats can change from year to year between Types B and C. Commercial cashmere operations often include various mohair goat breeds that grow a cashmere-grade downy undercoat, such as Spanish Boer.
-The low amount produced per animal makes cashmere expensive: goats normally produce ounces year.
+The low amount produced per animal makes cashmere expensive: goats normally produce ounces a year.
 Contrast that with pounds of fiber and yards of yarn, from Angora goats, or wool from sheep.

 Mohair can have guard hairs mixed in, but Type A mohair has the least amount of guard hair.
 These hairs have to be removed from any classification in order to get a good fiber product.
 Picking them out is often done by hand because, though machines can de-hair fleece, mohair fiber is often too fine for the machine.